Lemony Snicket's A Series of Unfortunate Events (video game): Windows version

 The Microsoft Windows version has several differences from the console games.
 For one, players cannot switch between characters.
 The game keeps the player as one character, switching to another when necessary, and even separates the older Baudelaire siblings at times.
 Secondly, there are two new environments, Briny Beach and a horseradish factory (presumably the one that is discussed in The Reptile Room, The Grim Grotto, Lemony Snicket: The Unauthorized Autobiography and The End).
 Finally, players have different inventions to make; the Smasher, the Lobber (which uses rotten eggs, bubble gum, horseradish, water balloons, and bananas as ammo), the Lockpick, the Sprayer (which uses eau du toilette, onions, pillow feathers, bees, and limes as ammo), the Lever Yanker, the Reptile Retriever, stilts, and a Grappling Hook.
 As a bonus, players can collect eyes; every ten eyes collected gives the player a poster for an Olaf theater production, and letters from the alphabet which start a word that is then defined.
-Some of the words, such as Quagmire, referring to the Quagmire triplets and Xenophobe, referring to a word Jerome Squalor mentioned to the Baudelaires in The Ersatz Elevator are from the books.
+Some of the words are from the books, such as Quagmire, referring to the Quagmire triplets, and Xenophobe, referring to a word Jerome Squalor mentioned to the Baudelaires in The Ersatz Elevator.

 Premise

-Following key plot points from the film, the video game expands on scenes from the film, setting up action and exploration segments.
-Rather than stages, it is broken up into six consecutive hub areas where the player follows a linear set of objectives to progress in the game.
-The gameplay finds the player solving environmental puzzles, scouring locations for invention parts, platforming, as well as defeating numerous enemies and bosses.
+Following key plot points from the film, the video game uses its major plot ponies to set up action and exploration segments.
+Rather than stages, it is broken up into six consecutive hub areas where the player follows a linear set of objectives to progress.
+The gameplay finds the player using Klaus and Violet's abilities to solve environmental puzzles, scouring locations for invention parts, platforming, and defeating various enemies and bosses.
 The game also contains mini-stages where the player controls Sunny in 2.5D platforming segments.
 The final stage has the player (Klaus) using burning glass to burn Count Olaf and Violet's marriage certificate.